theo-gk/xml-feed-for-skroutz-for-woocommerce/README.txt

 1. Plugin settings.

 == Frequently Asked Questions ==

+ = I found a bug or something doesn't work.
+How can I get support? = You can post you problem in the [official support forum](https://wordpress.org/support/plugin/xml-feed-for-skroutz-for-woocommerce/), describing your problem with as much details as possible, and maybe incude some error logs, or screenshots of the problem.
+Please wait patiently until you receive our free support for this free plugin.
+We try to reply as soon as possible, but it can take some days in some occasions.

  = If it's so good, why it's free? =
 We use this plugin for years in our customers eshops with great results and 100% success rate in XML validation and approval from Skroutz and BestPrice.